 Chicken Breast Recipe Tips

-- The liquid left at the bottom of the pan after your chicken is cooked is full of flavor.
-If making soup, add it to the broth for a flavor boost.
+- There will typically be some liquid left at the bottom of the pan after your chicken is cooked.
+This liquid is full of flavor, so if making soup, add it to the broth for a flavor boost.
 And if making the chicken in advance, you can pour it back over the chopped breasts to help keep them moist.

 How to Cook Chicken Breasts for Recipes